Set Up a Cluster on Linux Systems#

 -

-Once the configuration is updated, start TheHive service using the following command:
+Once you have updated the configuration, start TheHive service using the following command:

 To enhance the availability and distribution of HTTP requests across TheHive cluster, you can integrate a load balancer.
 The load balancer efficiently distributes incoming requests among the cluster nodes, ensuring optimal resource utilization.
-Notably, client affinity is not required, meaning that a client does not need to consistently connect to the same node.
+Notably, client affinity isn't required, meaning that a client doesn't need to consistently connect to the same node.

 # Listen on all interfaces, on port 80/tcp